AgroDan/aoc2022/README.md

 # Advent of Code 2022

-This is my attempt at completing the Advent of Code for 2022.
-I don't normally do this and frankly I'm not doing this for any speed challenge or anything (especially since I'm still doing this well into January and even longer).
+This is my work for the Advent of Code for 2022.
+I don't normally do this and frankly I'm not doing this for any speed challenge or anything (noted especially since I started this in December and finished on 3/7/23).
 I began by doing this in Python, a language I am very familiar with, and decided I might as well try to force myself to do this in Go.
 It's a language that I'm trying to learn more about and frankly I'm loving it.
 It's a simpler language that is extremely fast and powerful.
 I do enjoy it a lot.
 That said, I'm hoping that after the AOC I will be significantly more adept at Go and can use it for personal projects.
 Looking forward to it!

+And having finished the challenge, I can say that I feel a lot more comfortable in Go!

 For now though, I will use this as a "Table of Contents" of sort to link to specific things I learned so that I can quickly reference them later.